hubidu/ava-codeceptjs/README.md

 ava-codeceptjs
 ==============

-Concurrent UI Testing with opinionated stack.
+Concurrent, opinionated UI Testing.
 Using ava, codeceptjs, webdriverio and chrome.

 ## Why

-Because

-- Using gherkin syntax in your UI tests does not make sense.
-Business people won't read (or even edit) your tests anyway.
-Developer productivity when writing the tests is and having a maintainable code base is what counts
+- Writing UI tests in Gherkin syntax does not make sense.
+"Business People" won't bother to read the tests anyway.
+- UI tests are for developers/testers.
+They must be quick to write, simple to troubleshoot and easy to maintain.
+Developer productivity is paramount.
-- Running tests concurrently will speed up your feedback loop
+- Running tests concurrently will speed up your feedback loop tremendously
-- CodeceptJS has a nice API, but otherwise too much magic or unnecessary features
+- I love Codeceptjs fluent and concise API
+- IMHO chrome headless is currently the best option to run your tests in

 ## Features

-- Tests are run concurrently speeding up total execution time
+- UI tests can run concurrently to speed up total execution time of the test suite
-- Use ava's watch mode to automatically run changed tests during development
+- Use ava's watch mode to automatically run affected tests on code changes
 - Uses async/await.
 No promise chain magic under the hood.
 - Uses ava's great assertion library, code excerpts, before/after hooks etc.
+- Use ava's snapshot feature to take an html snapshot of a part of the page and compare it to previous snapshots
-- Automatically wait for elements before clicking, filling input fields or validating assertions
+- Automatically wait for elements to become visible before clicking, filling input fields or validating assertions
 - Automatically make a screenshot when a test fails
 - Automatically take screenshots of assertions
+- Use "plain" Javascript objects as page objects and require them explicitly in your tests.
+No global configuration and dependency injection magic.

 ## Install